 The BGE Technology

-BGE is the sole shareholder of BGE TECHNOLOGY GmbH.
+BGE is the sole shareholder of BGE TECHNOLOGY GmbH (external link).
 The subsidiary of the former DBE is active in the fields of international co-operations and projects, research and development, and repository safety.